 Finally, you can buy a deep freezer to store more milk.
 (This is what we ended up doing.)

-Lots of moms in the Facebook group have found creative ways to make this work, even when living in a small apartment.
-Since they aren’t opened frequently, one way to find space is to make the freezer dual-purpose, such as using it as a nightstand or end table.
+For example, since they aren’t opened frequently, one way to find space is to make the freezer dual-purpose, such as using it as a nightstand or end table.
 Others fit their deep freezer in a closet.

 This medium-sized deep freezer is perfect for a smaller space and has 2.1 cubic feet of storage: